M-Desormeaux/M-Desormeaux/README.md

-# 👋 Hi there

-## 🚧 This system is currently a work in progress
+# 🚧 This system is currently a work in progress

-Just a simple Software Development student with a love for learning.
+👋 Hi there, just a simple Software Development student with a love for learning.
 I don't have much to look at for now, but keep checking back!

 ![Github Stats](https://github-readme-stats.vercel.app/api?username=M-Desormeaux&theme=react&count_private=true&show_icons=true&include_all_commits=true)